Yellow Flowers, Bolinas, CA, February, 1976 Some rights

 School of Business (yeah, right!).
 I didn't like the East Coast, nor did

-was pretty cool, so I went to school in the south of France for a year and a
+I like U Penn, so I came home and tried to figure out what to do.
+I went to school in the south of France for a year and a

 half.
 That was wayyyy coooooool!!!
 I spent the spring semester and the fall